-- (a) No person shall act as an online gaming service provider without a license issued by the department under the act. - (b) No person shall be licensed as an online gaming service provider unless the person is doing business with a master wagering licensee, an online gaming operator, online gaming service provider, or a retail sports wagering licensee. - (c) Business entities that are required to be licensed in accordance with this section shall include the following unless determined by the department to have a de minimis impact on the integrity of internet games, retail sports wagering or gaming: manufacturers of gaming equipment, or software integral to internet games and retail sports wagering; suppliers or distributors of gaming equipment and software integral to gaming or internet games; servicers and repairers of electronic wagering platforms; suppliers of security services; geolocation services; age and identity verification; payment processors; vendors who monitor and audit electronic wagering platforms; and business entities providing other services including, but not limited to, operating live online casino games, testing of internet games and the electronic wagering platform and determining what wagers to accept or the betting lines or odds to be offered for a wager for an internet game.
-In addition to other provisions of this subsection, the department may require additional business entities to be licensed if such business provides goods or services utilized in, or incidental to internet games or retail sports wagering that are integral to the public confidence, credibility, or integrity of the gaming industry in this state. - (d) An online gaming service provider applicant shall apply on a form and in a manner prescribed by the department.
-The department shall permit applicants with comparable credentials in another state that has substantially similar license requirements to apply for reciprocal licensing based on the applicant's status as a licensee in good standing in such other state.
-If the department issues an online gaming service provider license to an applicant based on reciprocity, the applicant shall provide all information required of a non-reciprocal initial applicant no later than three months prior to the renewal date when such license expires. - (e) An online gaming service provider applicant shall supply in its application information sufficient to demonstrate to the department the good character, fitness, and financial stability of the applicant, which at a minimum shall include:
+(a) No person shall act as an online gaming service provider without a license issued by the department under the act.

+(b)No person shall be licensed as an online gaming service provider unless they are doing business with a master wagering licensee, an online gaming operator or a retail sports wagering licensee.

+(c) Business entities that are required to be licensed in accordance with this section shall include the following unless determined by the department to have a de minimis impact the integrity of internet games, retail sports wagering or gaming: manufacturers of gaming equipment, or software integral to Internet games and retail sports wagering; suppliers or distributors of gaming equipment and software integral to gaming or internet games; servicers and repairers of electronic wagering platforms; suppliers of security services; geolocation services; age and identity verification; payment processors; vendors who monitor and audit electronic wagering platforms; and business entities providing other services including, but not limited to, operating live online casino games, testing of internet games and the electronic wager for an Internet game.
+In addition to the foregoing, the department may require additional business entities to be licensed if such business provides goods or services utilized in, or incidental to Internet games or retail sports wagering that are integral to the public confidence, credibility, or integrity of the gaming industry in this state.

+(d) An online gaming service provider applicant shall apply on a form and in a manner prescribed by the department.
+The department shall permit applicants with comparable credentials in another state that has substantially similar license requirements to apply for reciprocal licensing based on their status of a licensee in good standing in another state.
+If the department issues an online gaming service provider license to an applicant based on reciprocity, the applicant shall provide all information required of a non-reciprocal initial applicant no later than three months prior to the renewal date when such license expires.